-• If you are trying to restore a platinum database without using the correct FQDN (FQDN of a platinum database), you need to regenerate the CA certificates. (choose Administration > Certificates > Certificate

-Signing Requests > Replace ISE Root CA certificate chain).
+• If you are trying to restore a platinum database without using the correct FQDN (FQDN of a platinum database), you need to regenerate the CA certificates.
+(To view this window, click the Menu icon () and choose Administration > Certificates > Certificate Signing Requests > Replace ISE Root CA certificate chain).
 However, If you restore the platinum database with the correct FQDN, note that the CA certificates regenerated automatically.